altima-au/altima_lookbook_M1_free/README.md

 Available on https://shop.altima.net.au/altima-lookbook-free.html

+### Developer and Lookbook Professional

-### The extension is developed by Altima Interactive - Magento and Worpdress extension developer: https://shop.altima.net.au/
-Visit our store to purchase professional version of this extension for Magento 1 and Magento 2 with extended functionality
+The extension is developed by Altima Interactive - Magento and Worpdress extension developer: https://shop.altima.net.au/ Visit our store to purchase professional version of this extension for Magento 1 and Magento 2 with extended functionality

+## Licence

+Altima Lookbook free is distributed under OGL licence